TerradooCloud/website/Readme.md

   3. If you want to add changes or improvements, Fork this repository and contribute with Pull Requests.

-  4. If do you want to be Collaborator and Team Player, I'll invite you so let me know.
+  4. If you want to be Collaborator and Team Player, I would like invite you, so let me know.

   5. If you prefer, you can reach me by [email](mailto:contact@terradoo.cloud).
 I'll be excited.